 The new standards give providers a clear structure of the Knowledge, Skills and Behaviours expected to be demonstrated by the apprentice at the end of their programme.
 This standards-based delivery leads to an increase in the purpose of curriculum maps as they show what is happening against each standard but, more crucially, what is not.
 If you haven’t planned delivery activities for one or more standards, then there will be an expectation that the learner will not successfully complete their programme.
 Missing standards in the delivery can be mitigated by using curriculum maps.

 Stedfast Curriculum Mapping

-    We have built curriculum mapping tools into Stedfast as this is a really important part of the curriculum planning process.
+We have built curriculum mapping tools into Stedfast, which is an important part of curriculum planning.
 Users are able to create multiple activities that make up the curriculum.
 Each activity has 3 steps:

 The first step in adding curriculum activities is to give the activity a title and description.
 In this step, users are also able to add when this will take place within the overall programme.
 If the activity is, for instance, a stand-alone course that is credit-bearing then this can also be recorded.